 Aluminum hub assemblies are lighter, corrosion-resistant, and have better thermal conductivity.
-The higher thermal conductivity value of aluminium ensures to protect the bearing from damage if it becomes heated due to friction.
+The higher thermal conductivity value of aluminum ensures to protect the bearing from damage if it becomes heated due to friction.
 The only drawback to aluminum is the higher cost.
 Whereas the steel hub assemblies are heavier but require low maintenance, provide greater strength, and are less expensive.
 If you want to keep your costs down and looking for a balance of all features it is recommended to select steel hubs.

 C. OE Vs Aftermarket

 Replacement OE components offer the same advantages as factory-equipped parts.
 But this means you will not be receiving any additional benefits which can be found in aftermarket products.
 OE parts will also cost quite a bit more than their aftermarket counterparts.
 Aftermarket components are generally cheaper and provide many benefits over the standard hub assemblies.
 Aftermarket components match the fit and performance of the OE parts and some even exceed that.
 Hence making them a bargain over OE counterparts.

 Which Brand Hub Assemblies Should I Choose?